Brod, Dragash

 Brod (Brod; Брод) is a village in the municipality of Dragash in southern Kosovo.
 It is part of the District of Prizren and of the region called Gora.
 The majority of people are Gorani.
 Brod is a big village with 900 houses.

+History

+The village was listed in the 1452/1453 in the census of the Paštrik Vilayet.
+At that time, 50 households were listed there.

 Religion

 The people of Brod are Muslims.